 When to use Stripe Terminal

 Stripe has its own online payment page, Stripe Terminal, which you can use in conjunction with a card reader.
 However, it’s not an app; you’ll need to access it through a browser.
 Note that this requires some coding skills to set up.

-Stripe Payment Apps Compared
+Stripe Mobile Payment Apps Compared

 Transaction fees (in addition to Stripe)